Julie on the Issues

 Texas clearly does not spend enough per student.
 At present, with one party leadership, we are at a political stalemate that shortchanges our children and Texas property owners.
 The basic allotment per student, expanding our pre-K campuses and offering more wraparound services at schools around the state is an obvious start to direct increased spending.
 Since 2008, property owners and local tax authorities have had to make up for the $18B shortfall that has been enacted since the state reduced it’s subsidization of budget from 50% to 37%.

 Your education shouldn’t be determined by where you’re born in our state or how much your parents’ property is worth-if they have any property at all.
-Regarding funding, our state is enjoying a healthy sales tax surplus and its revenues along with the Rainy Day fund should be considered for funding in the short term.
-In the long term, we have to get more Democrats in state government so that we can finally address the dysfunctional nature of our school funding formula.
+Regarding funding, our state is enjoying a healthy sales tax surplus along with billions of dollar in surplus revenue.
+These revenues along with the Rainy Day fund should be considered for funding in the short term.

 I also believe the Texas legislature should support the high speed rail proposed between Houston and Dallas which would ease damage to roads in the long term and ease the public burden for infrastructure costs during its construction.
 This proposed route would mean great things for Texas business which would also add revenue to our budget in the long term.

 Criminal Justice Reform

 It is completely unjust to jail people for being poor and it is fiscally irresponsible.
 The aims of any future reforms by our legislature should be focused on accountability for police, citizens, defendants, prisoners and the families of prisoners alike.

 In addition, the state of Texas should form a commission to research the ways to eliminate the school to prison pipeline that often traps young men and women of color within the criminal justice system, creating an undue financial burden on taxpayers.